SudhiHebbar/prompt-library/commands/update-presentation.md

 **EXECUTION:**

 1. **Create content structure**
-   - What: Set up JSON structure for all slides being updated
+   - What: Set up TOON structure for all slides being updated
-   - How: Use slide list from update-plan.md, create entry for each slide
+   - How: Use slide list from in-memory update plan, create entry for each slide
-   - Output: JSON skeleton with slide numbers
+   - Output: TOON skeleton with slide numbers

 2. **Generate updated content for each slide**
    - What: Write specific new content for every slide being updated
    - How: For each slide:
-     * Reference update-plan.md for what to change
+     * Reference in-memory update plan for what to change
-     * Reference research-summary.md for new data (if applicable)
+     * Reference in-memory research summary for new data (if applicable)
      * Write clear, concise text appropriate for slides
      * Use bullet points for lists (3-5 bullets maximum)
      * Include specific data points and numbers